AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - a | append will change from << command >> to << input >> mode and then, will move your cursor to next character for writing
 - i | will change from << command >> to << input >> mode and then, will move your cursor to the character for writing
-- o | Open a new line below cursor
+- o |pen a new line below cursor
 - O | Open a new line above cursor
 - cw | change word
 - cc | change one character